This post may contain affiliate links. Please read our disclosure policy.

 • 1 cup (200 g) peeled ripe bananas, mashed (from about 2 small- to medium-size bananas)

-• 1 small (less) ripe banana, for the top (optional)
+• 1 small slightly less ripe banana, sliced thinly lengthwise, for topping (optional)

 Instructions

-• In a large bowl, place the all purpose gluten free flour, xanthan gum, salt, baking powder, baking soda and sugar, and whisk to combine well.
+• In a large bowl, place the all purpose gluten free flour, xanthan gum, salt, baking powder, baking soda and sugar.
+Whisk to combine well.

-• Scrape the batter into the prepared loaf pan, and smooth the top with a wet spatula.
+• Scrape the batter into the prepared loaf pan, and smooth the top with a spatula dipped in water.
 If you're using the optional banana as a topping, place very thinly sliced bananas (cut lengthwise) on top of the smooth batter, sparingly.

 • Place the pan in the center of the preheated oven.
-Bake until golden brown on top, and a tester inserted in the center comes out with no more than a few moist crumbs attached.
+Bake until the top is golden brown and a toothpick inserted in the center comes out with a few moist crumbs but no wet batter.

 • Baking time will be about 50 minutes without the additional bananas on top, and about 1 hour with them.
-If the gluten free banana bread loaf is browning too fast for the center to bake fully, tent with foil while it finishes baking.
+If the top is browning too quickly before the center is fully set, tent loosely with foil for the final 10–15 minutes.

-• Allow the gf banana bread to cool in the pan for 10 minutes before transferring to a wire rack to cool completely before slicing and serving.
+• Let the banana bread cool in the pan for 10 minutes, then transfer to a wire rack to cool completely before slicing.

 Video